23 BACK TO REALITY

 Miguel breaks my trance, sliding to a stop in my doorway moments later.
 "Can I have him, Bella?
 Pleeeeez?
 Please say I can have this one!"

-"Hey, Miguel," I answer calmly.
-"We don't know anything yet.
+"Hey, Miguel, we don't know anything yet.
 I'm not even sure what Edward's doing here.
 He may be volunteering to help with some legal work.
 Let's just keep it together, deal?"
 I beseech myself as much as him.

 "Sure, Bella," Miguel says, but his wide expectant grin tells another story entirely.